Angle Vale

 The exceptional employment performance in Angle Vale places it among Australia's strongest labour markets

-Angle Vale has a diverse workforce with both white and blue collar jobs.
-Its construction sector is prominent, with an unemployment rate of 2.1% and estimated employment growth of 2.7% in the past year.
+Angle Vale has a balanced workforce comprising white and blue collar jobs.
+The construction sector is notably prominent with an unemployment rate of 2.1% and estimated employment growth of 2.7% over the past year, according to AreaSearch's statistical area data aggregation.
+As of September 2025, there are 3,181 employed residents in Angle Vale, with an unemployment rate of 1.8%, which is below Greater Adelaide's rate of 3.9%.

 Frequently Asked Questions - Employment